solidi/hl-mods/game/Readme.txt

 The CL_DLL should always be placed in the  C:\SIERRA\Half-Life\ICE\cl_dlls directory.

 ---Known Buggs---
-1) No onwer to the cluster grenades, so its a suicide.
+-None that we know of at this time.

-Report the Buggs to Wolfpac_SlimShady. darcuri@optonline.net
+Report the Buggs to SlimShady. darcuri@optonline.net

 --------------------------------------------------------------
 Programs Used.